-Students Report to School on these days
+\ Students Report to School on these days

-Dental Assistant, Machine Tool Tech., Medical Assistants, Practical Nurse are the ONLY programs with this time off.
+\\ Dental Assistant, Machine Tool Tech., Medical Assistants, Practical Nurse are the ONLY programs with this time off.
+If there are no school cancellations, the 185 days will be adjusted and the last day of school will be June 17, 2026.